 What is a Post Office?

 The guidelines stipulate that the correct way to name a post office is: <name> Post Office, for example “Pueblo Post Office”.
+The name is the name that is shown in the USPS website.
+Occasionally, you will see a Post Office on the USPS website that has a name like “Westminster (Harris Park)”; in this case, name the post office as: "Westminster Post Office Harris Park Station”.
 Also, to naming the Contract Postal Unit, the correct way is: Name+Contract Postal Unit or Name+CPU.
-The name is the name that is shown in the USPS website.
-Occasionally, you will see a Post Office on the USPS website that has a name like “Westminster (Harris Park)”; in this case, name the post office as: "Westminster Post Office Harris Park Station”. .Another helpful source is USPS’s Postmaster Finder.
-If a point is not listed in USPS.com, it may be listed as an RMPO or PTPO on the Postmaster Finder website.
-This tool is also helpful when searching for discontinued post offices.
-Be aware that this information is not regularly updated and not all post offices are listed.

 Editing/Reviewing Post Offices for a city or county:

 You might want to review all of the Post Offices for a city or county.
 To do this, go to the the USPS Find Locations web page; restrict the search to Post Offices and , Village Post Offices, and Contract Postal Units; type in the city of interest; and select a reasonable search radius.
 Then go through all of the locations and make sure they are in the Structures database.
 If you are working on a county, then successively type in the names of various cities in that county with a reasonable search radius for each so that when each of your search results are combined you get complete results for the whole county.
 NOTE: there is a USPS web page for searching for Post Offices within a county, but this search uses an out-of-date-database, so it is recommended not to rely on this county search.